rufilboss/100DaysOfDevOps/Day 49 -Introduction to Route53/day49.md

 * A Record

     * A record is used to translate human-friendly domain names such as “www.example.com" into IP-addresses such as 192.168.0.1 (machine friendly numbers).

+* CNAME Record

+    * A Canonical Name record (abbreviated as CNAME record) is a type of resource record in the Domain Name System (DNS) which maps one domain name (an alias) to another (the Canonical Name.)